 Uniforms: Children outgrow uniforms quickly.
 Therefore you may want to delay investing in a uniform until your child has made a few practices and you’re convinced that your child will continue.
 Birthdays or other milestones can be good goals to avoid or delay a premature clothing purchase.

-Fighting: Combat outside the dojo is strongly discouraged.
-A mature karate practitioner will use words before fists.
-Often using your diplomacy or humbly turning away from a confronting situation is best.
+- Fighting: Combat outside the dojo is strongly discouraged.
+A mature karate practitioner uses words before fists.
+Using diplomacy or humbly turning away from a confronting situation is best.

 - Medical Situation: Pediatricians sometimes encourage parents of children with various medical diagnoses to send their children to karate.
 We welcome all who would like to try karate, and remain open to discussing any special needs your child may have to help you determine whether karate may be appropriate for your child’s unique situation.